Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ## Meets Expectations
 ---

-[] - Code is free of syntax errors
+[X] - Code is free of syntax errors
-[] - No warnings or errors about unused/missing assets when running the linter (to test, run 'npm run lint' in the terminal) [] - Detailed code comments explaining how your functions work
+[X] - No warnings or errors about unused/missing assets when running the linter (to test, run 'npm run lint' in the terminal) [X] - Detailed code comments explaining how your functions work

 ---

-[X] Check App.jsx
-[X] Check UserProvider.jsx
-[X] Check UserContext.jsx